e200/MakeAccessible/readme.md

 }
 ```

-This class is correct, it doesn't exposes its inner elements (encapsulation) and was designed to do what it is supposed to do.
+This class is correct, it does'nt exposes its inner elements (encapsulation) and was designed to do what it is supposed to do.

 But, how are you going to **test** this class? **Test** if the `addPersonToGreet()` method is really adding `$person` into `$peopleToGreet` and `greet()` method is really distinguishing mens from womens?